Bill of lading

 8. The gross weight or otherwise specified quantity of the goods

-9. The freight due on delivery and the costs incurred up to delivery, as well as a note on the freight payment
+9. The freight owed on delivery and the costs incurred up to delivery as well as a note on the freight payment

-10. The amount of a cash on delivery to be collected upon delivery of the goods
+10. The amount of any cash on delivery to be collected upon delivery of the goods

 11. Instructions for customs and other official handling of the goods

-12. An agreement for carriage in open vehicle not covered with tarpaulins or on deck
+12. An agreement on transportation in an open vehicle not covered by tarpaulins or on deck

 Source: § 408 HGB

-Important aspects in dealing with a consignment note
+Important aspects when dealing with a consignment note

-The waybill is a transport document, so here you can find information about the involved merchants, arrangements for payment and, of course, information about the place of dispatch and destination.
-The transport risk that typically arises, e.g. due to possible damage during loading, is regulated here between the contracting parties.
-As a result, each waybill also exists in triplicate - one for the carrier, one for the shipper, and one for the consignee.
+The consignment note is a transportation document, so it contains details of the merchants involved, payment arrangements and, of course, details of the place of dispatch and destination.
+The transportation risk that typically arises, e.g. due to possible damage during loading, is regulated here between the contracting parties.
+As a result, every consignment note also exists in triplicate - one for the carrier, one for the sender and one for the recipient.

-Differences in waybills depending on the type of goods transport
+Differences in consignment notes depending on the type of goods transport

-Since each subarea of logistics uses its own laws and terminology, a certain range of terms is also used for what the waybill generally expresses:
+As each sub-sector of logistics uses its own laws and terminology, a certain range of terms is also used for what the consignment note generally expresses:

 • Air waybill